Domestic Violence: Why You Won't “Know It When You See It”

 Perception Provides Protection

-Because so much domestic violence flies under the radar, professionals continue to focus on enhancing methods of detecting injuries and abuse, in order to direct intervention efforts.
+Because so much domestic violence flies under the radar, professionals continue to focus on enhancing the methods of detecting injury and abuse, in order to direct intervention efforts.
 Wherever we live, work, or spend our time, educating ourselves on what to look for and where to look in terms of spotting signs of domestic violence is critically important, as we continue to fight to cure this insidious, widespread epidemic.

 [i]“AKT answer relating to domestic violence and abuse,” InnovAiT Vol 9, Issue 7, 2016, pp. e92 - e92, https://doi-org.libproxy.sdsu.edu/10.1177/1755738016653311.